NHF is committed to prioritizing research on topics that matter most to individuals with inherited bleeding disorders and their families.

 Community Survey

-A cross-community survey was developed by and administered through NHF’s chapters and Hemophilia Federation of America (HFA) member organizations to people with bleeding disorders and their family members.
-The survey was also distributed through NHF’s networks to healthcare professionals.
+A cross-community survey was developed by and administered through NBDF’s chapters and Hemophilia Federation of America (HFA) member organizations to people with bleeding disorders and their family members.
+The survey was also distributed through NBDF’s networks to healthcare professionals.

 Special thanks to all those who participated in the survey.
 Your perspectives on priority areas for research are informing the blueprint’s research priorities.